RhysLees/prism/docs/core-concepts/moderation.md

 ## Checking Multiple Inputs

-You can check multiple text inputs at once:
+You can check multiple text inputs at once using the unified `withInput()` method:

 ```php
 use Prism\Prism\Facades\Prism;